sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/1 - Be Kind and Rewind (AHiT)/Chapters/07 - All About The Mets/02 - Entering the Metro.md

 "Because fuck anyone who wants to visit, I guess.
 Uh-" Mu's eyes widened as she realised she had again sworn, but the Kid simply shrugged.
 Still...
 "Er, sorry.
 Guess you'll have to get used to me speaking my mind now and then."

 "I'd be more concerned if you didn't."
-She turned back toward the darkness.
+She shrugged and turned back toward the darkness.
 "Is there anything else down here that's interesting?"

 "Besides the station?
 Uhh..."
 Mu rested a hand on her chin as she thought.
 "Well, I remember there used to be a market once a weekend down here, along one of these corridors.
 Specifically for the travellers, y'know?
 But obviously that died out when the Mafia invaded and blocked up any entrances."